KOSI

-KOSI (101.1 FM) is a commercial radio station in Denver, Colorado.
-KOSI is owned by Salt Lake City–based Bonneville International and airs an adult contemporary music format, switching to Christmas music for much of November and December.
-Its studios and offices are on East Orchard Road in Greenwood Village, and the transmitter is on Mount Morrison in Genesee, above the Red Rocks Amphitheatre.
+KOSI (101.1 FM) is a commercial radio station licensed to Denver, Colorado, United States.
+Owned by Bonneville International, KOSI airs an adult contemporary format, with studios on East Orchard Road in Greenwood Village and transmitter sited on Mount Morrison in Genesee, above the Red Rocks Amphitheatre.

-KOSI is a Class C FM station, broadcasting in the HD Radio format.
-It carries the Latter-day Saints Channel on its HD2 subchannel.
+KOSI broadcasts in HD Radio and carries the Latter-day Saints Channel on its HD2 subchannel.
 KOSI's parent company, Bonneville, is a subsidiary of the Church of Jesus Christ of Latter-day Saints.

 History

 Construction and launch

 KOSI-FM initially planned to begin broadcasting in the summer of 1967, coinciding with the completion of a new 5,400 square foot studio in northwestern Aurora.
 The new studio cost more than $367,000 and included a 5,000-watt coverage transmitter.
-KOSI-FM would be joined in the new facility by its sister station, KOSI 1430 AM (now KAMP).
+KOSI-FM would be joined in the new facility by its sister station, KOSI (now KAMP).

 The studio was not complete in summer 1967 and was delayed to November 5, 1967.
 That meant the launch of KOSI-FM was postponed to spring 1968.